CyrusNajmabadi/lang-design/ListPerformance.md

     public FixedSizeRefList<T>(Span<T> data);

     // All the same members from List<T>.
 Nothing is virtual and inline-ability
     // should be very good.
+All impls should match the same semantics as List<T>

     public int Capacity { get; } // no setter
     public int Count { get; }